jamessaldo/knowledge-chatbot/README.md

 docker-compose up
 ```

-## Here's are demo videos about this app:
+## Here are some demo videos about this app:

 ![Demo 1](documentation/demo1.mov)
 ![Demo 2](documentation/demo2.mov)